-Back injuries are some of the most common injuries victims sustain in an accident.
+Back injuries are some of the most common types of injuries victims sustain in an accident.
 Medical and rehabilitative treatment for a herniated disc can be strenuous and time consuming, not to mention expensive.

 In our spinal cord, we have discs that act as cushions between the vertebral bodies.
 These discs minimize the impact of movement on the spinal column.
 Each disc is like a jelly donut, which a central softer component.
 When the central portion of a disc is ruptured, it’s referred to as the disc herniation.